-The name Lady Gaga is iconic — now more than ever, after her mind-blowing halftime performance at Super Bowl LI on Sunday.
+The name Lady Gaga is iconic.
 But Mother Monster wasn't born with the legendary title.
 In fact, she spent the better part of two decades going by the name Stefani Joanne Angelina Germanotta.

 Sure, "Lady Gaga" sounds cool and rolls easily off the tongue, but we got to wondering if there was any special meaning behind the stage name.
-Naturally, our curiosity led to some light internet stalking to see what kind of info we could come up with.
+Naturally, our curiosity led to some light internet researching — "Where did Lady Gaga get her stage name?" we typed into Google search — to see what kind of info we could come up with.

 As it turns out, the truth behind the origin of Lady Gaga is actually pretty complicated — and there's more than one version of the story of how the name came to be.